 Partnership among states in the Mississippi River Basin is critical, because combined, the 31 states in the basin send excess nutrients down the Mississippi River that creates the so-called “Dead Zone,” an area in the Gulf of Mexico largely devoid of life.

-In March, Susan Heathcote, the Iowa Environmental Council’s water program director, criticized the pace of EPA’s efforts to work with states to establish pollution limits for nitrogen and phosphorous in waterways.
+In March, Susan Heathcote, the Iowa Environmental Council’s water program director, criticized the pace of EPA’s efforts to work with states to establish pollution limits for nitrogen and phosphorus in waterways.

 “EPA isn’t exercising its authority to ensure states put standards in place, and meanwhile, Iowa has backed away from its own efforts to do so.
 Even though EPA has repeatedly said how important these pollution limits are, the agency’s current strategy is failing to meet the goals of the Clean Water Act,” Heathcote said.